 But what exactly do you wear when you see the dress code listed as “white tie?”

-White tie wedding attire—sometimes indicated by the phrases “full evening dress” and “dress suit—is a step higher from black tie.
-In fact, it’s the most formal of all dress codes.
+White tie wedding attire is the most formal of all dress codes—sometimes indicated by the phrases “full evening dress” and “dress suit.”
+One step above black tie, this dress code typically consists of full-length gowns, full dresses, tuxedos, or dress coats with tails.
 It’s often required for the fanciest of events, such as royal banquets, state dinners, award ceremonies, galas, and extra formal weddings.

 This traditional Western evening dress code dates back to the 1800s when aristocrats wore elaborate clothing at dinners and ceremonies.
 While it’s not very common nowadays, when you are invited to a white tie formal wedding, dressing the part is a must.

 The white tie basics for men are a well-fitting tuxedo or dress coat with tails, high waist trousers, a crisp white evening shirt, and a white waistcoat.
 The dress coat must be black or any dark shade (never white or off-white), and is often unbuttoned to show off the waistcoat.
 The dress shirt should be stiff, with a collar so high that the neck is almost hidden.
 Cufflinks are a must, and as the name states, the white tie attire requires a white bow tie, which should be hand-tied.
 If you opt to use a clip-on for your formal attire, make sure that it’s not visibly seen.
 Opera pumps or court shoes—loafers made with leather or velvet and have a distinctive silk bow across the front—are also standard for men.
 Another option is highly polished, laced-up shoes.
 This is most often paired with plain long, black socks, so no flesh is shown, even when sitting down.